Chiadikaobixo/my-solidity/README.md

 6. users can do an inter tranfer from their ethereum bank account to a user ethereum address
 7. users can change their account password

-#### account status     Minium first deposit     Interest Rate
+### account status
+#### Savings Account
-Savings Account      =        0.1 ether               2%
+0.1 ether minimum deposit and eligible for 2% interest rate

+#### Current Account
-Current Account      =        0.5 ether               3%
+0.5 ether minimum deposit and eligible for 3% interest rate

+### Off-shore Account
-Off-shore Account    =        10 ether                5%
+10 ether minimum deposit and eligible for 5% interest rate

 [Deployed contract on Rinkeby Etherscan.](https://rinkeby.etherscan.io/address/0xFe0c402D5Ef218d6edEde5fFE23e43B71c444CeA "bank")